Quansight/Quansight-website/apps/labs/posts/dataframe-interop-pycon-lit-2024.md

 ## And now for something completely different: Narwhals

-Look at how happy this panda and polar bear looking, chilling out with their narwhal friend:
+Look at how happy this panda and polar bear look, chilling out with their narwhal friend:

 ![Image showing a panda, a polar bear, and a narwhal chilling out in an office together](/posts/dataframe-interop-pycon-lit-2024/narwhals_small.jpg)